v2south/BinBayes/README.md

 [<strong>rjags</strong>](https://cran.r-project.org/web/packages/rjags/index.html).
 To install these R packages, please see this [manual](https://cran.r-project.org/doc/manuals/r-release/R-admin.html#Installing-packages) from CRAN.

-The R function BinBayes.R requires four input variables as follows:
+The R function BinBayes.R requires five input variables as follows:

+* <strong>factor</strong> is a numeric indicator.
+1 is for single factor design and 2 is for two factor design.
 * <strong> m_data </strong> is a matrix or data frame containing the data from your study.
-  * For <strong>Single Factor Design </strong>, this data frame should have four columns.
+  * For <strong>single factor design</strong>, this data frame should have four columns.
 The first column contains the subject identifier; the second column contains the item identifier; the third column contains the identifier for experimental condition; the fourth column holds a binary valued accuracy response.
 These columns should be in the following order: subject identifier, item identifier, identifier for experimental condition, accuracy response.
-  * For <strong>Two Factor Design </strong>, this data frame should have five columns.
+  * For <strong>two factor design</strong>, this data frame should have five columns.
 The first column contains the subject identifier; the second column contains the item identifier; the third column contains the identifier for factor 1; the fourth column contains the identifier for factor 2; the fifth column holds a binary valued accuracy response.
 These columns should be in the following order: subject identifier, item identifier, identifier for factor 1, indetifier for factor 2, accuracy response.

 * <strong>link</strong> is a string that specifies the link function as ”Logit” or ”Probit”.
-* <strong> model_struct </strong>.
+* <strong> model_struct </strong> specifies the model structure.

   For <strong>single factor design</strong>,  this is a numeric number taking five possible values as follows:
   * 1, baseline model with random subject and item effects with no effect of experimental condition.